guidance-guarantee-programme/pension_guidance/content/when_you_die.en.md

 Joint, guaranteed period or capital protected annuity | Under 75 | Zero Joint, guaranteed period or capital protected annuity | 75 or older | Income Tax

-%Your beneficiary might pay extra tax if the amount you take from your pot before you die plus the amount you leave behind is more than £1 million.%
+%Your beneficiary might pay extra tax if the amount you take from your pot before you die plus the amount you leave behind is more than £1,055,000.%